 Demand.
-The need for computer systems analysts is expected to increase from 2019 to 2029, and the Bureau of Labor Statistics projects 46,600 jobs to be created during that period.
-This is a 7% increase in jobs.
+The need for computer systems analysts is expected to increase from 2021 to 2031, and the BLS projected 50,900 jobs to be created during that period.
+This is a 9% increase in jobs.
 Most of these increases are linked to expansions in healthcare IT.

 7. Computer network architect

 Job description.
 Computer network architects are responsible for designing and constructing data communication networks for organizations.
-These include wide area networks (WANs), local area networks (LANs) and intranets.
-Tasks for a computer network architect can range from setting up simple connections between offices, to setting up multicustomer cloud architectures.
+These include WANs, LANs and intranets.
+Tasks for a computer network architect can range from setting up simple connections between offices to setting up multicustomer cloud architectures.
 Core responsibilities for a computer network architect include building and presenting detailed networking plans to management and maintaining proper maintenance and upgrades for network hardware and software.

 Recommended skills.
 Computer network architects typically have the following skills:

 - interpersonal and presentation skills;

 - ability to understand different business models; and